 - They are not behind on their liabilities payments.
 This means their net cash flow is positive.

-A person that is financially dependent and progress to this stage shows either higher motivation, a change of their money beliefs and values, a more conducive environment that assisted them to realize they need to be more responsible.
+A financially dependent person and progress to this stage show either higher motivation, a change in their money beliefs and values, or a more conducive environment that assists them to realize they need to be more responsible.

-As their net cash flow is positive, they can start putting money away to building wealth, paying down more debts or saving for some goals.
+As their net cash flow is positive, they can start investing money to build wealth, paying down more debts, or saving for some goals.

 Stage 2: Financial Stability